Programmatic SEO for Destination Discovery

-The Outbound Collective had thousands of trip reports but was missing massive organic traffic for location-based searches like "best hikes near Denver" or "backpacking Colorado."
-Content was organized by individual trips, not by destination, so there was nothing for Google to rank.
+The Outbound had thousands of trip reports but wasn't ranking for location-based searches like "best hikes near Denver" or "backpacking Colorado."
+SEMRush showed competitors dominating high-intent keywords.
+Content was organized by individual trips, not destinations—nothing for Google to rank.

 United States50 states